 Efforts Relating to World War II (WWII)

-- JCSD analysts conduct research of Soviet military and captured German archives which targets specific American WWII losses that occurred in areas controlled or eventually captured by Soviet forces.
+- JCSD analysts conduct research of Soviet military and captured German documents in Russian archives searching for information on specific American WWII losses that occurred in areas controlled or eventually captured by Soviet forces.

 Efforts Relating to the Korean War

 - Russian archives detail combat activities of Soviet air and anti-aircraft artillery units deployed to defend military targets in the northwest area of North Korea.